andylib93/search-web-from-terminal/README.md

 # searchWebFromTerminal

-Sometimes I find myself in the Mac Terminal and want to google something or jump straight to Youtube with a direct query<br>
+Sometimes I find myself in the Mac Terminal and want to google something or jump straight to Youtube with a direct query.<br>
 For that I made a little script that helps me do that:<br>

 ## Prerequisits